openkruise/kruise/README.md

         app: sample
     spec:
       readinessGates:
-      - conditionType: InPlaceUpdateReady # A new condition that ensures the pod reamin at NotReady state while the in-place update is happening
+        # A new condition must be added to ensure the pod remain at NotReady state while the in-place update is happening
+      - conditionType: InPlaceUpdateReady
       containers:
       - name: main
         image: nginx:alpine
+  podManagementPolicy: Parallel  # allow parallel updates, works together with maxUnavailable
   updateStrategy:
     type: RollingUpdate
     rollingUpdate:
+      # Do in-place update if possible, currently only image update is supported for in-place update
       podUpdatePolicy: InPlaceIfPossible
+      # Allow parallel updates with max number of unavailable instances equals to 2
+      maxUnavailable: 2
 ```
 ### Broadcast Job
 Run a BroadcastJob that each Pod computes pi, with `ttlSecondsAfterFinished` set to 30.
 The job